Where Did the Kinds Walk?

 Eurasian trunkWarm temperateNoneEverythingNothingAll kinds stage here

-BeringiaCold tundraExtreme coldCold-adapted megafaunaTropical, ectothermsMammoth, bison, wolf, bear✓ (Pleistocene NA)
+BeringiaCold tundraExtreme coldCold-adapted megafauna, ectothermsTropical, ectothermsMammoth, bison, wolf, bear✓ Pleistocene NA

 Five corridors.
 Five filters.
 Five predicted rosters — tested against observed continental fauna in the case studies and appendices that follow.
 The African prediction was independently derived by Grok (xAI) from the corridor climate profile alone, without access to the prediction — near-identical convergence.